-This page covers that tour and what you can expect to see on it.
-We’ll have more general info and a map of all the Calamian islands soon!
+We’ll have more general Palawan info and a map of all the Calamian islands soon!

-The Coron ultimate tour includes 6-7 scenic island stops, and you can expect to spend about 45-60 minutes at each major stop (with the exception of the Skeleton Wreck).
+The Coron island tour A includes 6-7 scenic stops, and you can expect to spend about 45-60 minutes at each major stop (with the exception of the short one at Skeleton Wreck).

 It’s worth noting that your tour guide will probably tell you 30-45 minutes at each stop, but it usually ends up being closer to an hour at each stop because of stragglers (and that’s okay!).